hmyin516/gamma-dijet/README.md

   run ROOT/ReadingTree python files to generate miniNtuples.
 ###### MiniNtuples
  These are found in the ROOT folder.

+## Analysis Code
+Analysis Code is provided in each subfolder.